 Each of these exams demonstrate mastery of skills and information in the areas tested.
 Certification is highly desirable and is required by many employers in the Medical Assisting field.
-Each of these certification exams help make you more marketable as you start your new career.
+Each of these certification exams help make our students more marketable as they start their new career.